colinlaney/animal-tracking/README.md

 (You are free to change this behavior replacing `frame[:, w-h:w]` (right square) by `frame[:, 0:w-h]` (left square), or just flip horizontally your video if you want to leave the script untouched.)

 ## User Interface
-If requirements are complied then after starting the script you will get a 1st frame of video to be proccesed
+If requirements are complied then after starting the script you will get 1st frame of the video to be proccesed

 ![Good fit](screenshots/good_fit.png?raw=true "Good fit")

-The right is the ordinary frame with the floor highlighted by the red quad.
-This highlighted area is stretched by homographic transform up to the square area on the left.
+The right half of the window is the ordinary frame with the floor highlighted by the red quad.
+This highlighted area is stretched by homographic transform up to the square area on the left left half of the window.

-If you're satisfied the look of the floor you can press any key except ESC or click right mouse button to continue.
-Else you are free to determine the right way of highlighting the area of the floor.
-To do that click left button on each corner of the floor strarting with any one.
+* If you're satisfied the look of the floor you can either press any key except `ESC` or click right mouse button to continue.
+* Else you are free to determine the right way of highlighting the area of the floor.
+To do that click left button on each corner of the floor starting with any of them.

 ![Fitting](screenshots/UI.gif?raw=true "Click-Move-Click")

-Immediately after click on the 4th corner the processing will start.
+Immediately after click on the 4th corner you can either

+* press `Enter` and the processing will start or
+* repeate the loop and realign the contour of the floor again.